uku3lig/ukuwayplus/README.md

 to make your experience on Hideaway more enjoyable!

 Initially a fork of [Voxxin's HideawayContinued](https://github.com/Voxxin/HideawayContinued), I ended up rewriting the entire mod to make the code less buggy, cleaner and more maintainable.
-Feel free to open a PR if you think otherwise :) <br>
+Feel free to open a PR if you think otherwise :)
-Currently on par with [`35a3b7e3ec47fa5206b3c088d5b5bfc6c6ab554f`](https://github.com/Voxxin/HideawayContinued/commit/35a3b7e3ec47fa5206b3c088d5b5bfc6c6ab554f)

 ## Features
 - Automatically dump inventory items into shops to sell!